 - Green Schools – online training + e-book 25$

-I haven’t taken these courses since I plan to complete some free courses first, but the syllabuses look very good, and I’m certain they can help any teacher develop environmental awareness in their students.
+I haven’t taken these courses since I plan to complete some free courses first.
+Still, the syllabuses look very good, and I’m certain they can help any teacher develop environmental awareness in their students.

 - Focus on learning outcomes important to today’s educators